 In 'Poltergeist', JoBeth Williams plays Diane Freeling, suburban housewife and mother of three.
 And as her name might suggest, her style of dress is that of a liberated woman.
-The Freelings' home and family life is quickly turned upside down because some decidedly un-free ghosts residing in and around their house have started turning in their graves, since this suburban neighborhood was once their graveyard.
+The Freelings discover to their horror that some (decidedly un-free) ghosts who reside in and around their house have started turning in their graves.

 PRETTY LADY IN A NIGHTGOWN

-There is something lovely, yet ordinary -- simple but complex -- about Diane Freeling.
-She is so effortlessly capable, no matter the situation.
+There is something lovely, but ordinary -- simple, but complex -- about Diane Freeling.
+She is effortlessly capable, no matter the situation.
 One of the first notable looks she wears is a pretty white nightgown with a smattering of colorful flowers.
 The look has a hippie-esque vibe to it.
 And because it's 1982, it can be assumed that Diane was once a hippie who has only begun to adjust her look and temperament to match the preppy, more conservative 1980's.

 In the bedroom, sitting on the bed while wearing that nightgown, she rolls herself a joint.
 Diane's ability to switch from giggling pothead to sober guardian the moment a child appears at the door is impressive.
 Meanwhile her husband, played by Craig T. Nelson, is reading a book about Ronald Reagan.
 There is a changing of the guard taking place that will affect their home life and the world around them -- and it's interesting to see how Diane and Steven Freeling will handle the terrifying crisis to come, as individuals and as a couple.

 SPORTY IN RED T-SHIRT, JEAN SHORTS, NIKE CORTEZ SNEAKERS